 According to Psychology Today, some things you can do to achieve a successful recovery are:

-Believe you can make this happen.
 When you enter drug treatment, you have to uphold the belief that you can overcome challenges and make things happen.
 Psychology Today refers to this concept as self-efficacy, and it is critical to your success: “Once you’ve decided to get clean, you have to have a conviction that you can actually do it.”
 This can be challenging because past experiences can cloud your perspective and attempt to sabotage your recovery journey.

 However, as Psychology Today points out, the more positive changes you can make, the more capable and stronger you feel.
 This can create the momentum you need to continue those positive changes.

-Set up a structure and routine and stick with it.
 Because of the chaotic and volatile nature of addiction, it is essential that you develop a structured environment and daily routine.
 Structure and routine are the bedrocks of successful recovery.

 According to Psychology Today, “It means establishing a sense of organization and order with regard to daily tasks and responsibilities.
 It means attending to the basic activities of daily life, keeping a simple daily schedule that you can stick to, maintaining a balanced lifestyle, and making sure sobriety remains a priority.”